-Let’s say you had a starting portfolio of £5,000 with Freetrade and made 10 US trades per year.
-If each of those trades was for £500, your total fees for the year would be £59, made up of £36 in ISA fees and £23 in FX costs.
+Let’s say you had a starting portfolio of £5,000 on the Freetrade Standard plan and made 10 US trades per year.
+If each of those trades was for £500, your total fees for the year would be £102, made up of £72 in subscription fees and £30 in FX costs.

 What taxes do you pay when buying US stocks in the UK?